kwokcb/glTF_MaterialX/README.md

 The definitions for these nodes can be found as part of the [core MaterialX  library definitions](https://github.com/kwokcb/MaterialX/blob/main/libraries/bxdf/gltf_pbr.mtlx)

+Documentation for these nodes including nodegraph implementations has been extracted and can be found [here](documents/NodeDescriptions.md)

 <img src="docs/definitions.png" width="80%"></img>

 The breakdown is into two logical parts: